Surat zari: History

-Origin of making zari (also 'jari') in not exactly known.
+The origin of making zari in not exactly known.
 However, some of ancient Hindu literature such as Ramayana, Mahabharata, and Rigveda do mention about it.
 In ancient history of the third century BC related to Megasthenes, there is mention of a fabric made in gold.
-During the Mughal rule this fabric became popular in Surat with the city being named as "Zari City".
+During Mughal rule the fabric became popular in Surat, with the city being named as "Zari City".
 During the Mughal period, zari brocades were popular among the pilgrims who stayed in Surat on their way to Mecca.
 Gold and silver threads and related products were exported from Surat to several countries.
 In the period of British rule zari manufacturing was promoted but was only second in ranking to France which produced it using textile machinery.
 However, domination of France industry reduced during World War I to the advantage of Surat's zari industry.

 The zari made before 19th century used pure metals such as gold, silver, etc., which was called "true zari" locally called pasa.
 The process involved covering silver with a coating of gold and then drawing fine wires of different gauges, termed locally as “badla”, which was then hand woven over the base yarn of pure silk, called "asara", to make the zari.
 In Surat workers in these trades were often with the surnames of Jariwala and Asarawala.
 There were no innovations to this method in the 19th century.
 In the twentieth century modernization came into vogue with introduction of textile machinery to draw silver and use of Rubby dyes invented in India.
 However, subsequent to the Second World War imitation zari was also manufactured, in addition to real zari.
 The imitation zari was made with plastic as base metal in 1970.

 According to a survey, Surat has about 500 manufacturing units, in addition to 3,000 small household units involved in manufacture of three types of zari - the real Zari, imitation Zari and plastic Zari.